readium/webpub-manifest/modules/presentation.md

 The `orientation` property is mostly relevant for resources with fixed dimensions (images, videos), where the orientation has an actual impact on how the resource is displayed.

-*In this example, each resource should be displayed in portrait mode.*
+*In this example, all resources should be displayed in portrait mode.*

 ```json
 "metadata": {